-The mountains were incredible, Shiraz sits in a circular valley surrounded by mountains that should be snow capped at this time of year but are barren.
-There is no sign of winter, it was a bright sunny morning and the rivers and country are totally dry.
+The mountains are incredible, Shiraz sits in a circular valley surrounded by mountains that should be snow capped at this time of year but were barren during our visit.
+There was no sign of snow, it was a bright sunny morning and the rivers and country are totally dry.
 The man we met on the plane must have been right, everywhere there are signs of a very bad drought.

 Along the way Rahim pointed out many Iranian families by the side of the road, sitting on gravel, or rocky cliffs, with their carpets out having a picnic.
 Another English word he was proud to use, frequently saying “picnic, Shirazi people, picnic, water pipe, food, family, good time, good time” with a huge grin and many nods.

 On arriving at Persepolis we were met with many “hello’s” and “how are you?” from the local people.
 We were approached by three very brave young girls who wanted to practice English and so we started playing a game of “Where do you think I come from?
 You guess the country.”
 They had a picture taken and proudly wandered off to share their experience with family and friends.

 It is difficult to explain Persepolis, it blows the mind to think about the engineering, stonemasonry, time, money and hard labour that must have gone into building the structures here.
 As we are sure we will experience again and again, as we move through the ancient world, there is a sense of awe and wonderment at the people who did this and those who thought it was a good idea in the first place.
 Google the images and then plan a trip because it is well worth the visit.

 On the way out we were again playing the “Where do we come from?” game with Iranians and as we called out the answer to yet another passing questioner, her husband called out to us “G’day mate”, which had us all laughing.